-1 INTRODUCTION
+1 Introduction

-Many systems engineered to explore and create graph hierarchies detect subgraphs in the input graph as a basis for hierarchy construction.
-These approaches search for topological features [2, 5] or features based on attribute data [18, 6] associated with the nodes and edges.
-The graph hierarchy is recursively constructed by globally searching for subgraphs fitting the desired criteria and is thus suited for overviews of graph structure.
-Examples of these global questions would include: Where are the trees in this graph? or What parts of the Internet are backbone servers?
+Many systems engineered to explore and create graph hierarchies search for subgraphs globally in the input graph as a basis for hierarchy construction.
+These approaches search for topological features [2], [5] or features based on attribute data [23], [6] associated with the nodes and edges.
+The graph hierarchy is recursively constructed by globally searching for subgraphs fitting the desired criteria and is thus suited for overviews of the graph structure.
+In a computer networking scenario, one could ask: What is the high-level, topological structure of the Internet? or How do servers known to be in France connect to the Internet?

-However, these approaches do not have provisions for browsing parts of the graph near, in a graph theoretic sense, a node or subgraph of interest.
+However, these approaches do not have provisions for browsing parts of the graph topologically near a node or a subgraph.
 As an analogy, consider a library.
-Global approaches would be able to find all books on a given topic by keyword search, but frequently there are relevant books which are discovered by browsing the shelf.
-In a graph context, the user searches for nodes near a node or subgraph: How does my computer network connect to the Internet? or What flights are there to Vancouver?
-We term this notion proximity.
-In TugGraph, we exploit graph hierarchies to browse proximity to a feature.
+Global approaches would be able to find all books on a given topic by keyword search, but frequently there are relevant books which are discovered by browsing the shelf near books on the topic.
+In our computer networking scenario, this activity corresponds to browsing nodes near a node or subgraph: What is the topological structure near servers known to be in France?
+We term this notion proximity in this paper, and in TugGraph, we exploit graph hierarchies to browse proximity to a node or subgraph of interest.